jdcapa/jdcapa.github.io/_posts/2016-04-11-my-python-setup.markdown

  [ATLAS](http://williambert.online/2012/03/how-to-install-accelerated-blas-into-a-python-virtualenv/),
  for which an extra set of libraries (LAPACK and CBLAS) are required.*

-I installed the Intel MKL libraries (11.3.2.181 | in /opt/intel) and sourced their environment set-up script in my [.bashrc](https://github.com/jdcapa/bashrc.d/blob/main/05.ENV_MKL).
+I installed the Intel MKL libraries (version 11.3.2.181 in /opt/intel) and sourced their environment set-up script in my [.bashrc](https://github.com/jdcapa/bashrc.d/blob/main/05.ENV_MKL).